agentbreeder

 Troubleshooting

-Supported values: langgraph, openai_agents, claude_sdk, crewai, google_adk, custom
+Validation failed: unknown frameworkUse one of: langgraph, openai_agents, claude_sdk, crewai, google_adk, custom.

 On this page